NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 “YWAM Harpenden”

-Youth With A Mission Harpenden, a ministry of YWAM and YWAM England.
+Youth With A Mission Harpenden.
 Registered charity number 1156783.
 Company registration number 8807913 in England and Wales.

 “Neighbours and Nations”